Bath Salts Addiction Treatment

 What are Bath Salts?

-Synthetic cathinones, better known as bath salts, are a manmade drug that produce a very strong yet very dangerous stimulant effect.
+Synthetic cathinones, better known as bath salts, are manmade drugs that produce very strong and very dangerous stimulant effects.
 Cathinones are classified as a stimulant, which is derived from the khat plant.
-Khat is a shrub which is grown in Southeastern Arabia and East Africa.
+Khat is a shrub that is grown in Southeastern Arabia and East Africa.
 Native people would sometimes chew the shrub’s leaves for a mild stimulant effect.

 These mind-altering substances have been around for some time but after growing in popularity in the early 2000s, bath salts have returned to the market in an altered chemical form.
 Synthetic cathinones are a cheap, legal substitute for cocaine or meth; sometimes bath salts can be found in products that are sold as Molly.

 The companies that produce bath salts would like the public to believe that this drug is safe, because of where and how it is sold.
 Unfortunately, that is not the case.
-Bath salts are anything but safe, and have a wide array of harmful side effects.
+Bath salts are anything but safe and have a wide array of harmful side effects.
 Not only are bath salts hazardous to the user, but also to the user’s family, friends, co-workers, and the general public.
 Many times, the effects of bath salts can cause someone to be extremely aggressive and violent, putting everyone around them in jeopardy.
-If someone is addicted, they need help from drug and alcohol rehab programs.
+If someone is addicted, they need help from our Northeast addictions treatment centers.

 Bath salts are highly addictive, similar to cocaine and heroin.
 Abruptly stopping the use of the drug can and usually does send the user into withdrawal.
 Seeking medical attention is absolutely imperative when this occurs, due to some of the more severe withdrawal symptoms.
 Because the chemical make-up of the drug is never exactly the same as the last batch, it is difficult to determine exactly how each person will react to the drug or the withdrawal of it.